 Subject to the more detailed discussion below, a Banking Group Company may be subject to each type of insolvency proceeding that may be commenced in England in relation to an English Company as set out in part III.1(4) of the ISDA Netting Opinion.
-A Banking Group Company may also be subject to the English special resolution regime in Part 1 of the Banking Act and the bank administration procedure.
+A Banking Group Company may also be subject to the English special resolution regime SRR in Part 1 of the Banking Act and the bBank aAdministration pProcedure.

 In this Annex 4, we also consider the power of the Treasury to take a Bank Holding Company into temporary public ownership.
-For this purpose a Bank Holding Company is an English Company that is the parent undertaking of an Bank or a Banking Act Investment Firm.
+For this purpose a Bank Holding Company is an English Company that is the parent undertaking of an a Bank or a Banking Act., a Building Society or an Investment Firm.